rmitchellscott/Aviary/AUTHENTICATION.md

 - **API endpoints accept either**: Valid API key OR valid web login session

 ### Multi-User Mode
-Database-backed authentication with user management:
+Database-backed authentication with user management

 #### Enabling Multi-User Mode
-Set `MULTI_USER=true` and configure database settings.
-If `AUTH_USERNAME` and `AUTH_PASSWORD` are set, they will be used to create the initial admin user:
+Set `MULTI_USER=true` and configure database settings. `AUTH_USERNAME` and `AUTH_PASSWORD` are required to be set for the first run, they will be used to create the initial admin user:
 ```bash
 MULTI_USER=true
 AUTH_USERNAME=admin